 A) CREATION OF COMMITTEES

 A new committee is created when it is determined that some sphere of responsibility needs the attention of a representative, recommending body and that there is no currently constituted body to which the responsibility appropriately can be assigned.
-Anyone in the college community can propose the creation of a committee in writing to the President who will decide (possibly after soliciting input from some relevant council(s) or committee(s)) whether the committee should be formed and what its exact function and membership ought to be.
+Anyone in the college community can propose the creation of a committee, after consultation with their supervisor, in writing to the Shared Governance Review Council who will who will decide (possibly after soliciting input from some relevant council(s) or committee(s)) whether the committee should be formed and what its exact function and membership ought to be.

 The proposal for creating a new committee must include the following information: